-- Images of apsaras are found in several temples of ancient Java where the apsara celestial maidens might be found as decorative motifs or also as integral parts of a story in bas-relief.
+- Images of Apsaras are found in several ancient Java Temples.
+The Apsara celestial maidens are decorative motifs or also as integral parts of a story in bas-relief.

 - Angkor Wat, the largest Angkorian temple (built AD 1116–1150), features apsaras.
 The Angkor Wat artists employed small apsara images (30–40 cm) as decorative motifs on pillars and walls.
 The bas-reliefs of Angkorian temples became the inspiration of Khmer classical dance.
-This Cambodian ballet-like performance art is frequently called “Apsara Dance”.
-The dance was created in the mid-20th century, and the role of the Apsara is danced by a woman, wearing a tight-fitting traditional dress with gilded jewellery and headdress modelled after Angkor bas-reliefs, whose graceful, sinuous gestures are codified to narrate classical myths or religious stories.
+This Cambodian ballet-like performance art is frequently called “Apsara Dance.”
+The dance was created in the mid-20th century.
+The role of the Apsara is danced by a woman, wearing a tight-fitting traditional dress with gilded jewelry and headdress modeled after Angkor bas-reliefs.
+The dancer’s graceful, sinuous gestures are codified to narrate classical myths or religious stories.

-- Apsaras were also an important motif in the art of Champa, medieval Angkor’s neighbour to the east along the coast of what is now central Vietnam.
+- Apsaras were also an essential motif in the art of Champa, medieval Angkor’s neighbor to the east along the coast of what is now central Vietnam.
 The depictions of apsaras in the Cham art style flourished in the 10th and 11th centuries AD.

 Buddhism and Hinduism